barlog-m/spt-andern/README.md

 `mapScavsAlwaysHasHeadwear` Regular scavs always has (their crap)

-`mapPlayerScavsBossBrainsOff` Player scavs don't use boss brains.
+`mapPlayerScavsBossBrainsOff` Player scavs only use pmcBot brains.

 ## Other settings